What Is Happening Here?

 Well done, you've found the website of Jeremy Modjeska, uppity bicycle snob, opinionated dilettante,

-affairs I don't fully understand, as well as some Excel and web hackeries that people occasionally find useful.
+commentary on legal affairs I don't fully understand, as well as some Excel and web hackeries that people occasionally

 follow me on Twitter.